Canning Carrots

 Jars filled with home canned carrots.

-How to can carrots hot pack or raw pack??
+Decision: How to can carrots hot pack or raw pack??

 Add salt if desired.
 1/2 tsp per pint, and 1 tsp per quart.
+I recommend adding salt.
+It ups the flavors so much.
+If you need to reduce sodium leaving it out is just fine.

-Add boiling water to jars covering carrots and leaving 1 inch head space.
-Use a small plastic utensil or a bubble tool to release any air bubbles that might be trapped in your jars.
+Next use a small plastic utensil or a bubble tool to release any air bubbles that might be trapped in your jars.
 Just run the tool down each jar moving things around gently so air will release.

 Optional sweet syrup.